Actions and Detail Panel

 Vibrant Cities is a multi-year initiative that aims to provide a platform for faculty, students, and the public to engage in meaningful conversation, where art and design meets social culture.
 Vibrant Cities engages with the arts, nature, and people--caring for and designing systems that ensure the long-term health and durability for all living on Earth.
 Vibrant Cities illustrates how human systems would benefit more from creative leadership.
 In partnership with others in our cities and communities, the Vibrant Cities initiative seeks to make the invisible visible, so that, together, our imagination and talents can make positive change.

-Ekene Ijeoma is a socially-focused interdisciplinary artist and designer.
-He works with data to translate overlooked facts into informed feelings through websites, apps, installations, and performances.
+Ekene Ijeoma is a socially-focused artist and designer, NYFA Fellow in Design/Architecture and New Lab/Simons Foundation Fellow.
+He works with data to translate overlooked facts into informed feelings through poetic yet pragmatic, websites, apps, installations, and performances.

-Ekene has a BS in Information Technology from RIT and an MA in Interaction Design from Domus Academy.
-He has been a lecturer at The New School, NYU and critic at Yale and SVA, visiting artist at VCU and School for Poetic Computation and an artist in residence at Fabrica and Ace Hotel.
-He was born in Fort Worth, Texas and lives and works in NYC.
+Ekene has a BS in Information Technology from Rochester Institute of Technology and an MA in Interaction Design from Domus Academy.
+He has been a lecturer at The New School, guest lecturer at Columbia, New York University, University of San Francisco, The New School and School of Visual Arts (SVA), guest critic at Yale and SVA, visiting artist at Virginia Commonwealth University and School for Poetic Computation and an artist in residence at Fabrica and Ace Hotel.
+A Nigerian-American, he was born in Fort Worth, Texas and lives and works in New York City.

 Doors open at 6:30 PM

 Event begins at 7 PM